AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: Conclusion

 \section{Conclusion}

-We present \model for summarizing long documents in a memory-constrained setting. \model is based on the memory-efficient divide-and-conquer strategy and uses two mechanisms to gather global context and improve summary quality.
-First, external memories on the encoder and decoder are employed to track previously read document content and the corresponding summaries, to boost summary informativeness, faithfulness, and coherence.
-Second, summary informativeness is further promoted by informing the encoder with global salient content predicted by an extractor via text or representation concatenation.
-Experiments on GovReport, QMSum, SummScreen, arXiv, and BookSum show that \model generates summaries with better informativeness, faithfulness, and coherence than a baseline divide-and-conquer system.
-Under the same memory constraint, \model also outperforms competitive models that leverage efficient attentions or dynamic extraction to preserve global context, highlighting its effectiveness in supplying global context.
+We present \model for summarizing long documents in a memory-constrained setting.
+Based on the divide-and-conquer strategy, \model uses two mechanisms to gather global context and improve summary quality.
+First, external memories on the encoder and decoder are employed to track previously read document content and the corresponding summaries.
+Second, the encoder is informed of global salient content predicted by an extractor via text or representation concatenation.
+On five summarization datasets, \model generates summaries with better informativeness, faithfulness, and coherence than a baseline divide-and-conquer system.
+Under the same memory constraint, \model outperforms competitive models that leverage efficient attentions or dynamic extraction to preserve global context, highlighting its effectiveness in supplying global context.